The People Who Make CJNU Possible

 Adam Glynn – Station Manager, Announcer

-I started my broadcasting career at volunteer run Radio Harrow in North-West London, providing entertainment and public service announcements.
+I started my broadcasting career at volunteer run Radio Harrow in London, providing entertainment and public service announcements.
 For five years, I presented a variety of programs, read news bulletins, and for a time served on the board.
 Subsequently, I worked with the BBC and some of Britain’s leading commercial stations, providing traffic news reports.
 Locally, I’ve also freelanced with the Canadian Traffic Network.
 My musical tastes are broad and eclectic – I favour the 60s era and have a great love of The Beatles.
 I also enjoy instrumental music, particularly film scores and television themes.
-I’ve been a volunteer with CJNU since 2013 – currently hosting “The Full English Breakfast” every Sunday morning from 9am-12pm; and have been working in the office as the Station Manager since November of 2016.
+I’ve been a volunteer with CJNU since 2013 – having hosted “The Full English Breakfast” on Sunday mornings from 2015-21, and “Community Cafe” on Friday afternoons from 2020-present.
+I’ve had the privilege of serving as Station Manager, working in the office, since November of 2016.

 Denny Farrell is a Big Band Hall of Fame Inductee and Winner of the national Ballroom & Entertainment Association’s Award for his outstanding radio shows.
 Denny is one of Chicago’s “very own.”
 Denny Farrell is rated as one of the top broadcasters in the world in his very distinctive format that combines swing, sweet, Dixieland and Jazz.
 Denny’s background is like a Who’s Who in the big band and jazz industry.
 Announcing chores have tied him to such greats as Count Basie, Tony Bennett, Duke Ellington, Lionel Hampton, Sammy Kaye, Bob Crosby, Frank Sinatra, Ralph Marterie, Harry James, Benny Goodman, Buddy Rich, Guy Lombardo, Maynard Ferguson, Mel Torme, Ella Fitzgerald, Red Norvo, Helen Forrest, Peggy Lee, Artie Shaw, Johnny Desmond, Tex Beneke, Ray Eberle, Buddy Morrow, The Glenn Miller Orchestra with Larry O’Brien, the Jimmy Dorsey Orchestra with Lee Castle, only to name a few.
 Denny Farrell’s Original Big Band Showcase covers all of the great Big Bands and Jazz Groups of our times from the Roaring Twenties, 30’s 40’s 50’s and today.
 The Original Big Band Showcase is broadcast around the world on various AM and FM radio stations along with the internet and is considered the best link to the past with door wide open to the future for top quality musicians and artist.
 “Come on into the Old Study – what can I play for you?”